 Testing and Lab Procedures for the Newborn in Intensive Care

-Common tests or lab work in the NICU may include the following:
+Common tests or lab work your baby may have in the NICU are:

-Blood typing--to check the blood group (A, B, O) and the Rh factor (positive or negative)
+Blood tests to check your baby’s blood group (A, B, O) and the Rh factor (positive or negative)

-Testing for infection in the blood, urine, or spinal fluid
+Blood tests that look for infection in your baby’s blood, urine, or spinal fluid

-Blood gases to measure oxygen levels and carbon dioxide
+Blood tests to check how much oxygen and carbon dioxide is in your baby’s blood

 Each baby's needs and care is different.
-Always consult your baby's doctor for more information about which tests are needed for your baby.
+Always ask your baby's health care provider for more information about which tests are needed for your baby.

 Pruebas y los Procedimientos de Laboratorio